Unum Group: Is everything old, new again?

 “Stale” documents do not reflect the new Unum

 By now some of the documents used with such success in Unum’s biggest defeats are almost two decades old.
 In the words of the insurer’s attorneys, these damning documents are “stale.”
 That was then, this is now, they claim – with a straight face, no less.
-No longer, they say, does the company engage in an ongoing, entrenched, and conscious corporate course of conduct aimed at identifying claims for termination or denial and relying on trumped up justifications to support the termination or denial, that the court in Merrick delineated.
+No longer, they say, does the company engage in an ongoing, entrenched, and conscious corporate course of conduct aimed at identifying claims for termination or denial and relying on trumped-up justifications to support the termination or denial, that the court in Merrick delineated.

 Also discontinued, the company now proffers, were staff meetings called “roundtable reviews” where claims personnel, medical staff, vocational staff, legal counsel, and management discussed high value claims that could be denied, terminated or reduced.
-Indeed, the court in Merrick found that legal counsel were invited to these roundtables in order to cloak the meetings with the attorney-client privilege and further insulate the claims decisions and process from outside review and scrutiny.
+Indeed, the court in Merrick found that legal counsel was invited to these roundtables in order to cloak the meetings with the attorney-client privilege and further insulate the claims decisions and process from outside review and scrutiny.

 Have things really changed?

 But has this billion-dollar entity actually reformed its rogue ways?
 Based on recent depositions of current and former Unum executives, it appears that little of substance has changed in 2017.
-At best, the company has become more creative in re-packaging of the same toolbox of claims handling misdeeds that has served its bottom line so well for decades.
+At best, the company has become more creative in re-packaging of the same toolbox of claims handling misdeeds that have served its bottom line so well for decades.

 Some of the changes are simply linguistic.
 Today, the company no longer engages in “targeting” and “denying” claims.
 Now, Unum’s directors and claims specialists engage in “forecasting” to identify potential claim “recoveries.”
 But consider the use of the term “recovery.”
 The company culture concerning a terminated claim is that it is “recovering” monies, as if these claims payouts should never have been made.
 This change in parlance suggests that while the techniques may be different, the outcomes are virtually unchanged from the company’s pre-2004 playbook.